lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 5. which system owns it
 6. how it is cleaned up

-This creates setup easier to review, easier to reproduce, and less likely to behave differently between development environments.
+This makes setup easier to review, easier to reproduce, and less likely to behave differently between development environments.

 ---